dotnet/docfx/Documentation/tutorial/howto_filter_out_unwanted_apis.md

 > `Namespace` is flattened.
 Namely, excluding namespace 'A.B' has nothing to do with namespace 'A.B.C'.

-> If a namespace is excluded, all types/members defined in the namespace would be excluded, too.
+> If a namespace is excluded, all types/members defined in the namespace would also be excluded.
-> If a type is excluded, all members defined in the type would be excluded, too.
+> If a type is excluded, all members defined in the type would also be excluded.

-The below sample would exclude all APIs whose uid start with 'Microsoft.DevDiv' and type is `Type`, namely `Class`, `Struct`, `Enum`, `Interface`, or `Delegate`.
+The below sample would exclude all APIs whose uid starts with 'Microsoft.DevDiv' and type is `Type`, namely `Class`, `Struct`, `Enum`, `Interface`, or `Delegate`.

 ```